 Delaware

-But before I left the last store, the lady behind the counter said very calmly: 'did you hear about the tornado warning, sun?'† uhm, no?
+After some small talk I wanted to leave the store.
+As I walked away the dear lady would:'did you hear about the tornado warning, sun?'† uhm, no?

 Tornado alert